Design System

 With tokens in place, I built the component library on top of them.
 Each one was structured around a base with swappable variants, covering the states, sizes, and configurations that would actually be used in the product, not an exhaustive list for its own sake.

 The logic behind every component was the same: build the simplest version first, then extend it with intention.
-A Button is rarely just a Button, it's where foundational decisions about hierarchy, states, and scale get settled.
+A Button is rarely just a Button.
+It's where foundational decisions about hierarchy, states, and scale get settled.
 Getting those right early meant they didn't have to be revisited with every new screen.

 Payment Method Icons by @arthurchayka · Country Flag Icons by @mikealikeable